FAQ

 Theory of Knowledge 11

-No. The test is a critical thinking test which assesses your ability to make logical conclusions.
-It is not a knowledge or subject-based test, so you cannot prepare for it in advance.
+No. The critical thinking test which assesses your ability to make logical conclusions.
+It is not a knowledge or subject-based test, so you cannot study or prepare for it in advance.

-For Fall 2024 entry, interested students from inside and outside of WVSS may select one of the following times to take the IB critical thinking test:
+For Fall 2025 entry, interested students from inside and outside of WVSS may select one of the following times to take the IB Critical Thinking Test.
+IB 11 applicants to the IB Course and IB Diploma Programmes must also perform a Written Test at this time:

-After the test, the IB Coordinator will contact you for an informal interview.
+After the tests, the IB Coordinator may contact you for an informal interview.
 The IB Coordinator will ask you some questions about yourself and your interest in the IB Programme.
 She will also answer any questions you might have about the programme at the interview.

 The IB Coordinator at WVSS interviews all students applying for the full PDP Programme.
 Students applying for one or two PDP courses are not interviewed and are evaluated based on report card grades and results of the IB critical thinking test.

-Current PDP students do not need to be interviewed for admission to our Diploma Programme.
-The IB Coordinator will contact other WVSS and outside students applying for the IB Diploma who will be required to do an informal interview.
+The IB Coordinator may contact students (both WVSS and outside students) applying for the IB Diploma for an informal interview.
 Only students applying to the full IB Diploma Programme will be interviewed.
-Certificate students will be evaluated based on the results of their critical thinking test and their report card grades.
+Course students will be evaluated based on the results of their critical thinking test and their report card grades.

-You should write the critical thinking test in January and select IB courses in course planning.
+You should write the Critical Thinking and Written tests in late January and select IB courses in course planning.

 Full PDP students will be notified of acceptance in May or June.